-Since 2012, 66 teenagers, and young people, have received a scholarship for a university or vocational training in Nicaragua, Brazil and India Andhra Pradesh.
+Since 2012, 66 young and not-so-young people have received a scholarship for university or vocational training in Nicaragua, Brazil, India Andhra Pradesh, and now Kenya.

 Everyone is called upon to get involved in the community project, and they “return” in hours what they receive, supporting with their know-how those responsible for the various activities, as needed.